-Lake Charles wearily prepares for Hurricane Delta’s wrath 6 weeks after Laura’s devastation
+Lake Charles wearily prepares for Hurricane Delta’s wrath six weeks after Laura’s devastation

 But that hasn’t been easy.
 All but one other employee of the hotel left after Laura struck, and now the pair are struggling to keep hotel operations afloat.

 “Like me, I’m so tired right now.
-I worked one hundred fifty hours in the past two weeks and I’m only part time,” said Bollich.
+I worked 150 hours in the past two weeks and I’m only part time,” Bollich said.
 “I worked two weeks straight after Laura.
-Right now it’s two of us... the rest of them went and left us here.
-We had two teenage girls cleaning the rooms, and they all said ‘to heck with it, I’m leaving.’”
+Right now it’s two of us . . . the rest of them went and left us here.
+We had two teenage girls cleaning the rooms, and they all said, ‘To heck with it, I’m leaving.’ ”

 Virtually all of the hotel’s 116 rooms have been sold out for weeks, Bollich explained, with many area residents unable to reside in their own homes.
 On Thursday night, it was a refuge for travelers caught in the hours-long traffic backups stemming from mass evacuations.

-“We got stuck in traffic from 2:45 to [9:30 p.m.]" said Sharon Kaiser, a retiree who had been traveling west on Intestate 10 with her partner, Tim, when they encountered the forty-mile backup.
+“We got stuck in traffic from 2:45 to [9:30 p.m.],” said Sharon Kaiser, a retiree who had been traveling west on Interstate 10 with her husband, Tim, when they encountered the 40-mile backup.

 They drove from Florida to eastern Louisiana on Thursday, where they stayed overnight before hopping on the road again Friday morning bound for the West Coast.

-“We left this morning at 8:30,” recounted Kaiser.
-“We were about thirty-five miles from the Texas border when we got stuck in traffic.
-I kid you not, the average speed was zero to two [miles per hour]."
+“We left this morning at 8:30,” Kaiser said.
+“We were about 35 miles from the Texas border when we got stuck in traffic.
+I kid you not, the average speed was zero to two [miles per hour].”

 By nightfall, the couple still hadn’t made it to the Texas border.
 Tim Kaiser estimated their journey had taken them six miles in four hours.

 The pair is no stranger to hurricanes.
-They decided to sell their dream house in Sebastian, Florida back in 2005 following the devastating hurricane season a year prior.
+They decided to sell their dream house in Sebastian, Fla., back in 2005 following the devastating hurricane season a year prior.
 They were shocked that contraflow — the temporary reversal of traffic in one direction to expedite evacuations out of an area — hadn’t been implemented in Louisiana.

-“We got hit by Frances and Jeanne, and that’s why we moved,” said Sharon Kaiser.
+“We got hit by Frances and Jeanne, and that’s why we moved,” Sharon Kaiser said.

 Now, a similar back-to-back storm threat looms in Lake Charles, where heaping mounds of debris and destroyed or collapsed buildings are visible in just about every neighborhood.
+The debris field is riddled with twisted metal, nails, waterlogged boards and old furniture and is expected to turn into a missile field by the afternoon or evening.

-On Ervin Jensen Lane in Lake Charles, a stretch of roadway the length of two football fields was flanked by heaping mounds of shrapnel, sheet metal, and the remnants of mobile homes stacked up five to eight feet high.
-Some of the mounds contained fragments of people’s homes — dishes and a bottle of mustard, an upholstered recliner, or a laundry basket.
-Panels peeled off of vehicles littered the side of the road.
+On Ervin Jensen Lane in Lake Charles, a stretch of roadway the length of two football fields was flanked by heaping mounds of shrapnel, sheet metal and the remnants of mobile homes stacked five to eight feet high.
+Some of the mounds contained fragments of people’s homes — dishes and a bottle of mustard, an upholstered recliner, a laundry basket.
+Panels peeled off vehicles littered the side of the road.

 The structure of some mobile homes, gutted by the violent winds, was still partially intact — albeit many had lost walls, roofs, or both.